Rintrium/ioBroker.selverf/README.md

 ## Changelog

 ### **WORK IN PROGRESS**
-* Implemented retries for message sending
+* Implemented retries for message sending and automatic adapter restarts

 ### 0.3.0 (2021-07-14)
 * Implemented ability to receive multiple gateway messages from one message through the serialport